Juan Rodríguez Cabrillo: Voyages

+Expeditions in the Americas

 He accompanied Francisco de Orozco to subdue the indigenous Mixtec people at what would eventually become the city of Oaxaca, in Mexico.
 Little is known of what Cabrillo did there.

 In 1539, Francisco de Ulloa, who had been commissioned by Cortés, explored and named the Sea of Cortés (Gulf of California) and reached nearly as far north as the 30th parallel.
 Cabrillo was then commissioned by the new Viceroy of New Spain, Antonio de Mendoza, to lead an expedition up the Pacific coast in search of trade opportunities, perhaps to find a way to China (for the full extent of the northern Pacific was unknown) or to find the mythical Strait of Anián (or Northwest Passage) connecting the Pacific Ocean with Hudson Bay.
-Cabrillo built and owned the flagship of his venture (two or three ships), and stood to profit from any trade or treasure.
+Cabrillo built and owned the flagship of his venture (three ships), and stood to profit from any trade or treasure.

 In 1540, the fleet sailed from Acajutla, El Salvador, and reached Navidad, Mexico on Christmas Day.
 While in Mexico, Pedro de Alvarado went to the assistance of the town of Nochistlán, which was under siege by hostile natives, and was killed when his horse fell on him, crushing his chest.
 Following Alvarado's death, the viceroy took possession of Alvarado's fleet.
-Part of the fleet was sent off to the Spanish East Indies under Ruy López de Villalobos and two of the ships were sent north under the command of Cabrillo.
+Part of the fleet was sent off to the Spanish East Indies under Ruy López de Villalobos and three of the ships were sent north under the command of Cabrillo.

 On June 27, 1542, Cabrillo set out from Navidad with three ships: the 200-ton galleon and flagship San Salvador, the smaller La Victoria (c.
 100 tons), and the lateen-rigged, twenty-six oared "fragata" or "bergantin" San Miguel.
 On August 1, Cabrillo anchored within sight of Cedros Island.
 Before the end of the month they had passed Baja Point (named "Cabo del Engaño" by de Ulloa in 1539) and entered "uncharted waters, where no Spanish ships had been before".
 On September 28, he landed in what is now San Diego Bay and named it "San Miguel".

 A little over a week later he reached Santa Catalina Island (October 7), which he named "San Salvador", after his flagship.
 On sending a boat to the island "a great crowd of armed Indians appeared" – whom, however, they later "befriended".
 Nearby San Clemente Island was named "Victoria", in honor of the third ship of the fleet.
 The next morning, October 8, Cabrillo came to San Pedro Bay, which was named "Baya de los Fumos" (English: Smoke Bay).
 The following day they anchored overnight in Santa Monica Bay.
 Going up the coast Cabrillo saw Anacapa Island, which they learned from the Indigenous People was uninhabited.